 The second candidate for Pickman’s studio is the block between Henchman, Foster, Charter, and Commercial.
 This is the only other long alley that runs to buildings in the middle of a block in the area Lovecraft describes.

-The alley that shows on the map is now a massive parking lot and the block of Victorian buildings that surrounds the block have been slightly refactored.
+The alley that shows on the map is now a massive parking lot and the block of Victorian buildings that surround the block has been slightly refactored.

 According to historical MACRIS records, the remaining buildings date to the 1890s so they wouldn’t have been missing during Lovecraft’s visit with Wandrei.
 It’s likely that whatever was in the middle was simply scooped out, which matches Lovecraft’s “whole crooked line of buildings having been torn down” description of his visit in 1927.